sammi-njine/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 7 adds execution permission to the owner, the group owner and the other users to the file Script 8 sets permissions for owner and group to --- and grants other users full permissions Script 9 sets mode of a file to rwxr-x-wx
+Script 10 sets mode of a file to what are the current permissions for another file